jeanc18rlos/dental-vip-cms/src/pages/en/specialties/zygomatic-implants.md

 '
-    content: '<p style="font-weight:400">As with conventional dental implants, the options available when rehabilitating zygomatic implants are varied.
+    content: '<p style="font-weight:400">As with conventional dental implants, the options available when rehabilitating Zygomatic Implants are varied.
 Although the design and confection of metal-acrylic hybrid dentures it is usually the most common, porcelain structures apply with total ownership.</p>